Active military and veteran students

 Current students

-Students are certified on a per semester basis (i.e., benefits do not automatically roll over from one semester to another).
-Students must complete the Third Party Payer agreement every semester in order to request certification.
+Students are certified on a per-semester basis, meaning benefits do not automatically roll over from one semester to another.
+Students must complete the Third-Party Payer agreement each semester in order to request certification.
 The agreement can be found on the billing tab in your SIS account.
-Please select VA and the Chapter that you are using.
+Please select VA and the Chapter that you are using for that particular semester.
 For example, VA Chapter 33.
-Next, read the student acknowledgement section and check the box to acknowledge and sign.
-Click submit.
+Next, read the student acknowledgment section, check the box to acknowledge, sign, and submit.

-Students utilizing VA education benefits must let their school certifying official know immediately of any change in their enrollment status or program that might affect the amount of their payment from the VA.
-If the student fails to do so, the VA will seek reimbursement from the student for any overpayment.
+Students utilizing VA education benefits must immediately let their school certifying official know of any change in their enrollment status or program that might affect the amount of their payment from the VA.
+Submit your information to JHU’s Veteran Benefits Inquiry

 Roger Williams